The Saga of the Viking Egill Skallagrímsson & the 9 Cairns in West-Iceland

 Böðvar, the son of Egill, drowned here in Hvítá glacial river when he was only 14 years old and was returning back home to Borg from the market.
-The boat was filled with wood which Egill had bought at the market.
+The boat was filled with wood that Egill had bought at the market.
 The whole crew (6 men) drowned at the mouth of the river.
 What a tragic event :(

 Cairn no. 9 at Hvítárvellir

 Egill Skallagrímsson grieved deeply for his young son and wrote his most famous poet Sonatorrek - the Lament for my sons.